381 total views, 3 views today

 There are many treatment options for depression.
 Antidepressant medicines are commonly used to treat moderate or severe depression.
 A medicine cannot heal you from inside.
 However, symptoms such as low mood, poor sleep, and poor concentration are often eased with an antidepressant.
 This allows you to function more normally and increase your ability to deal with any problems.

 Meditation and cognitive behaviour therapy (CBT) are other options.
 These involves working on thinking and behavioural patterns of life.
-As we know, we get more than 65,000 thoughts in a day the bulk of them is useless, unproductive, and harmful.
+As we know, we thousands of thoughts in a day – the bulk of them is useless, unproductive, and harmful.

 Since we keep on collecting negative emotional thoughts, our energy are trapped inside in the form of depression, which need to be released into the universe through screaming, laughter therapy, crying therapy, tearing down, dancing, and singing activities.
 We could start making a group because everybody is suffering from the same problems so when we do these in a group we definitely can encourage each other.